-“Building resilient futures: Empowering rural youth and preventing crime”
+“Building resilient futures: Understanding rural youth through the lens of place, risk, and prevention”

 Dr Kyle Mulrooney